AnantLuthra/WebDev-Notes/JS/readme.md

 }
 ```

 - Using ForEach loop on array - It calls a function, once for each array element.
+And we can do whatever we want to do with every element.

 ***Example*** - We are looping through each element and printing it's square..
 ```js